joaohenggeler/web-cache-exporter/readme_body.txt

 ======================================================================

-* Long Option: -no-delete-old-temp
+* Long Option: -no-clear-default-temporary
-* Short Option: -ndot
+* Short Option: -ncdt
 * Arguments: None.
 * Description: Stops the tool from automatically deleting any temporary directories created by previous executions.
+These temporary directories all begin with the "WCE" prefix and are created inside the Windows Temporary Files directory.

 This tool creates a temporary directory on startup to perform certain operations when exporting cached files.
-This directory and its contents are deleted when the tool terminates.
+This directory and its contents are deleted when the tool terminates since they may contain sensitive data.
+In the unlikely event where they can't be deleted, we want future executions to make sure that any file left behind is removed.

-Because these files may contain sensitive data, this tool tries to make sure that any files from a previous execution are always deleted.
-Since this would prevent the application from being run multiple times in parallel, this option was added to skip this step.
+This operation can have two undesirable side effects: 1) it prevents the tool from being run multiple times in parallel; 2) it could potentially delete files that shouldn't be touched if we're running on an old computer where we want to preserve everything.
+As such, this option was added to skip this step.

-For example (ran in parallel):
-> WCE.exe -no-delete-old-temp -export-option
-> WCE.exe -no-delete-old-temp -export-option
+For example:
-> WCE.exe -no-delete-old-temp -export-option
+> WCE.exe -no-clear-default-temporary -export-option

-These temporary directories all begin with the "WCE" prefix and are created inside the Windows Temporary Files directory.

 ======================================================================